PI-Portal/pi_portal/markdown/INSTALLATION.md

    useradd pi_portal --no-create-home -s /bin/false -l
    ```

-9. Take a minute and determine what the `gpio` group is on your system:
+9. Take a minute and determine what the `gpio` system group is on your system:
-   - This a linux group that is added to `/dev/gpiomem` or similar to allow non-root access to the hardware.
+   - This linux system group is added to `/dev/gpiomem` or similarly named devices to allow non-root access to GPIO hardware.
    - The user `pi_portal` needs to be a member of this group.

    ```shell